 Example:

-Parents can guide children to pet the cat softly and avoid picking it up incorrectly, ensuring the cat stays comfortable and happy.
+Parents were guiding children to pick the cat softly and avoid picking it up incorrectly.
+It will ensure the cat stays comfortable and happy.

 9. Exotic Shorthair